About the course

 Your statement should focus on your academic qualifications to the extent that they are relevant to your academic plans, rather than on personal achievements, interests and aspirations.

 Academic essays or other writing samples from your most recent qualification, written in English, are required.
-Extracts of the requisite length from longer work are also permissible provided that these are clearly indicated, though you should not normally submit two extracts from the same work.
+Extracts of the requisite length from longer work are also permissible provided that these are clearly indicated (highlight extracts in yellow), though you should not normally submit two extracts from the same work.
 Where necessary, a cover note may be attached to place an extract in a larger context.

 Work should be submitted in English; submissions in other languages may be permissible after consultation with the Director of Graduate Studies, but at least one sample of written work should be in English and translated into or written in English by you.